kwakwaversal/vimfiles/README.md

 My ~/.vim directory.
 All hail vim.

 # Installation
-Plugins are incorporated using `git submodule`.
+Plugins are managed using the [Pathogen] plugin manager and tracked using `git submodule` .
 Use the `--recursive` option when cloning this repository to automatically download and install them.

 ```bash
 git clone --recursive https://github.com/kwakwaversal/vimfiles.git ~/.vim